Daniel Sedin scores in OT to lift Canucks over Blackhawks

 Canucks: At St. Louis on Thursday in the third of a five-game trip.

-Blackhawks: Host Dallas on Thursday, then play six of their final eight regular season games on the road.
+Blackhawks: Host Dallas on Thursday, then play six of their final eight regular-season games on the road.